markski1/markski-htmx/posts/sharex-self-host-with-psxu.md

 Don't forget that with self-hosting comes responsabilities.
 Namely, you'll have to worry about doing your own back ups if you care about not losing the files you host.

-And keep in mind that while I made PSXU with the idea of using it with ShareX, it's functionality is fairly generic.
+And keep in mind that while I made PSXU with the idea of using it with ShareX, its functionality is fairly generic.
 Any software that supports custom upload destinations will probably work all the same.